These hors d’oeuvres came about in the latest challenge video on YouTube… the vegan appetizer challenge!

 Add in fennel seeds, thyme, oregano, and sage and stir occasionally for another 3 to 4 minutes until the mixture is browned and cooked through.
 Toss in the kale upon the last couple minutes of cooking so that you wilt the kale but don’t over cook it.
 It should still appear bright green.

 Add this mixture to a food processor with navy beans, sea salt, ground black pepper, nutritional yeast, vital wheat gluten, low-sodium vegetable stock, and parsley.

 Process until the mixture comes together to form a ball of dough.
 It should be sticky and elastic to the touch.
 That indicates the gluten has activated and your mixture will be chewy in texture, sort of like sausage, when it’s cooked even more in the puff pastry.

-Form a 1" - 1 1/4" log with the sausage mixture, lengthwise on top of the puff pastry.
+Form a 1″ – 1 1/4″ log with the sausage mixture, lengthwise on top of the puff pastry.
 Now you should be able to roll the pastry around the filling once over with a bit of an overlap to seal the dough.
-Roll it and the slice the log into 8 pieces that are approx. 1" in diameter x1 1/2" wide from end to end.
+Roll it and then slice the log into 8 pieces that are approx. 1″ in diameter x 1 1/2″ wide from end to end.

 Place the sausage rolls on a parchment paper lined baking sheet.
-Brush the tops of the rolls with melted butter before baking in a pre-heated oven at 425 F for approximately 10-12 minutes or until puffed, golden in colour, and flaky.
+Brush the tops of the rolls with melted vegan butter.
+Bake for 10 to 12 minutes or until puffed, golden in color, and flaky.

-NOTE: I haven’t tried it, but I would guess that after you’ve cut the sausage roll into small pieces, you could freeze these and bake at a later time.
-Then bake from frozen as per the instructions.
-If you try this, let us know how it works out!
+I haven’t tried it, but I would guess that after you’ve cut the sausage roll into small pieces, you could freeze these between parchment paper and bake at a later time.
+Bake from frozen as per the instructions.